Stufinite/arrogant/README.md

 ## Deployment

-`curso` is a django-app, so depends on django project.
+`arrogant` is a django-app, so depends on django project.

-`暴食` 是一般的django插件，所以必須依存於django專案

 ## Built With

-- djangoApiDec==1.2,
+- djangoApiDec,

 ## Contributors